JaneliaSciComp/SongExplorer/README.md

 course, training multiple classifiers is quickest when done simultaneously instead of sequentially.
-If your model is small, you might be able to fit multiple on a single GPU (see the `models_per_job` variable in "configuration.pysh").
+If your model is small, you might be able to fit multiple on a single GPU (see the `models_per_job` variable in "configuration.py").
 Otherwise, you'll need a machine with multiple GPUs, access to a cluster, or patience.

 A simple jitter plot of the accuracies on withheld recordings is included in